plafer/plafer.github.io/_posts/2019-03-14-linearity.md

 ## Mathematics and Set theory crash course

-Before we actually start defining what a vector space is, it's useful to know a pattern used extensively in nearly mathematics.
-When you're a mathematician and you want to create a new mathematical object (such as the real numbers, complex numbers, vector spaces, etc.), you start by defining a set.
-This set will contain the different values that your mathematical object can take.
-The second step is to define *operations* (that we call *structure*) that will determine the available actions that you can take with respect to your mathematical object.
+Before we actually start defining what a vector space is, it's useful to know a pattern used extensively in nearly all of mathematics.
+When a mathematician wants to create a new mathematical object (such as the real numbers, complex numbers, vector spaces, etc.), she starts by defining a set.
+This set will contain the different values that the mathematical object can take.
+She then defines *operations* (that we call *structure*) that will determine the available actions that one can take with respect to the mathematical object.
 For example, the set of real numbers defines two operations: addition and multiplication.

 As you shall now see, this is exactly how vector spaces are built!